Composition & Collaboration

 With fellow creative string player, Zosia I have a violin – cello duo.
 Funded by Help Musicians UK, I invited percussionist Michaela Antalová to join us for a residency at Madstun, north of Oslo in October 2019. https://www.madstun.com I developed musical material using Norwegian texts by Olav Hauge and original poetry on the theme of ‘HOME’ inspired by moving to the south coast.
 We also gave a workshop on TEXT – SOUND- GESTURE in a high school in Toneheim. https://www.toneheim.no

-097As a chamber musician, a highlight in 2017-18 was her residency at Handel Hendrix in Soho playing with Jacopo Raffaele, some months later with Andreas Gilger and she recently returned with her new trio with Gavin Kibble (gamba) and David Gerrard (harpsichord).
-She also has programmes with lute and solo programmes, which is sometimes in collaboration with choreographer and dancer, Justyna Janiszewska with whom she has worked with on several projects including at The Place and at Brighton Early Music Festival.
+097As a chamber musician, a highlight in 2017-18 was her residency at Handel Hendrix in Soho playing with Jacopo Raffaele, some months later with Andreas Gilger and she recently returned with her trio with Gavin Kibble (gamba) and David Gerrard (harpsichord).
+She also has programmes with lute and solo programmes and looks forward to collaborating with Toby Carr this summer.

 https://handelhendrix.org